jellyfin/jellyfin.org/docs/general/server/media/video.md

 # Video Content

-Video content covers all content that is in Video form, namely movies, TV shows and music videos.
+Video content covers all content that is in video form, namely movies, TV shows and music videos.

 Most common video formats are supported by Jellyfin, such as `mp4` and `mkv`.
 In addition, `VIDEO_TS` and `BDMV` folders are supported for movies and music videos. `VIDEO_TS` or `BDMV` folders do not support multiple versions, multiple parts or external subtitle / audio tracks.